CameronDwyer/M365DeveloperBootcamp2020-Graph/Exercise3.md

     </mgt-get>
 ```

-The full index.html should now look similar to this (with your application ID and Graph query targeting your SharePoint tenant)
+The full index.html should now look similar to this (with your client ID and Graph query targeting your SharePoint tenant)
 ```
 <html>
   <head>